 Your child will also receive a PSHE letter, at the start of the term, which outlines in more detail the specific learning within their year group, so you have the opportunity to discuss with them the important topics they are learning about.
 Please find the letters for this term attached at the bottom of the page.

 From September 2020, the Department for Education has made Relationships and Health Education compulsory for all primary aged children.
 Relationships, Health and Sex Education is about the emotional, social and cultural development of pupils, and involves learning about relationships, staying safe, respect, healthy lifestyles, diversity and personal identity.
 At Tudor our RSE teaching is incorporated into our PSHE lessons.

-Whilst encouraging feedback and input from the parent community, we wrote the first draft of Tudor School's 'Relationship and Sex Education' policy in 2020.
+Whilst encouraging feedback and input from the parent community, we wrote the first draft of Tudor School's 'Relationship and Sex Education' policy in 2020 and it has also been further updated.
 This policy includes the outcomes for the ‘Relationships Education’ curriculum for all children in Reception Class to Year 6.
 It was important that this policy was written in consultation with parents and carers of pupils' at Tudor School as well as alongside advisory input from Herts county.
 The policy can be found below

-If you have any comments or questions about policy and/or curriculum content please contact Miss Bail or Mr Weightman via email at: firstname.lastname@example.org or email@example.com.
+If you have any comments or questions about policy and/or curriculum content please contact Miss Pike or Mr Weightman via email at: email@example.com or firstname.lastname@example.org.